hijonathan/PartnerDocs/preview.md

 ## Getting Started

-The preview tool is based around an iframe you add to your site, where you would like the preview to appear.
-Add the iframe by creating a script tag where you'd like it to appear:
+The preview tool is based around a script tag you add to your site.
+Creating the tag wherever you'd like the preview to appear:

 ```html
 <script src="https://preview.eager.io/embed.js" partner-id="MyApp"></script>